-Even though refinancing mortgage rates are still relatively low, currently ranging from 3.290% for a 30-year fixed term to 2.660% for a 15-year fixed option, don’t be afraid to shop around for the best rate you can find.
+Even if refinancing mortgage rates are still relatively low, don’t be afraid to shop around for the best rate you can find.
 Your loan-to-value ratio, basically a comparison of the money you want to borrow against your rental property’s assessed value, as well as your credit score will determine the interest rate you qualify for.
 You may also want to consider using a mortgage broker as they maintain dozens of lender relationships and can shop around for you to find the best competitive terms.

 Refinancing Your Rental Property to Increase Your Rental Income

 Of course, you can use the equity in your rental property to fund whatever you choose, but if you make some common upgrades to your rental, you’ll be able to increase your monthly rental income along with boosting the overall value of the home.
 According to Rocket Mortgage, common upgrades to a rental property that will increase your cash flow include:

 - building an addition to increase the physical living space